google/koladata/docs/api_reference.md

 `x` is a List DataSlice if it meets one of the following conditions:
   1) it has a List schema
-  2) it has OBJECT/ANY schema and only has List items
+  2) it has OBJECT schema and only has List items

 Also see `kd.has_list` for a pointwise version.
 But note that `kd.all(kd.has_list(x))` is not always equivalent to `kd.is_list(x)`.
 For